Updated June 2017

-Our solar equipped RVs
+Our solar equipped RVs – VW Kombi

 The trustworthy VW Kombi and my wife (Maarit) just off the Strzelecki track – camping overnight.
 Pic: caravanandmotorhomebooks.com

-The OKA crossing the Wenlock river on the track up to the tip of Australia’s Cape York – the dome in front of the solar panels is the active antenna for the Westinghouse satellite phone.
+Our OKA crossing the Wenlock river on the track to the top of Australia’s Cape York.
+The white dome is the antenna for our Westinghouse satellite phone.
 Pic: caravanandmotorhomebooks.com

 Twin 220 litre water tanks and twin 210 litre fuel tanks were installed, plus a second spare wheel and a firewood rack.